Jtoosh/startup/README.md

 - Authentication was primitively implemented by sending the username and password from the input elements to the backend in a POST request, then comparing those with the credentials stored in the `users` object in the backend.
 - Database usage was not yet implemented, but a placeholder `table` element was styled.
 - WebSocket data was not yet implemented, but the placeholder `table` created was styled.

+## Database Deliverable

+Overview of Database implementation:

+A database was implemented using MongoDB.
+A database and relevant collection were created on MongoDB's cloud service, Atlas.
+The backend was then connected to the database using the `MongoClient` object from the `mongodb` library.
+The `database.js` file was then created, and methods for handling the data were added, including `getUser()`, `createUser`, `updateUser()`, and `getUserByToken()` The front end didn't need to be altered at all, and the backend's index.js file didn't need to be altered too much either.
+The `database.js` file was imported, and the endpoints that needed to access the data in Mongo were simply updated to use the methods from `database.js`, rather than accessing a local object, like was done in the previous deliverable.

+As far as the data stored in the database, each user's username/email, their encrypted password digest (not the plaintext), a token for their login, and the decks that they have created were stored in the database.
+As mentioned in the outline for the React deliverable, Quizzes aren't implemented yet, so that data ins't stored in the database yet.

+### Features: Database

+- This deliverable saw the implementation of the feature "Database usage: This will be used to store created quizzes and flashcards, as well as prior quiz scores and user information."
+The database was used to store user information, and the decks that they have created.
+The database will be used to store quiz information when I improve this project in the future.
+This was a significant step forward as it allows a user's data to persist between sessions, as well as between executions of the backend.
+During deployment of the previous deliverable, I had to restart the backend various times while debugging, and each time the data that was being stored was lost.
+Now, regardless of how many times I stop and start the backend, the data will persist since it is stored externally.
+This will allow for much easier debugging and deployment in the future, especially if I gain real users in the future.

+### Technologies: Database

+- HTML previously was used to create the full structure of the page.
+The HTML files were deleted, and the rendered HTML was moved to be included in the return statements of the corresponding React components.
+Some adjustments were made, such as additional buttons, as development needs arose.
+- CSS was previously fully implemented according to assignment specifications, adjusted slightly to work with React components.
+Stylesheets for indiviual components were created as necessary
+- JavaScript was implmented via React.
+- React was about 50% implemented, with full functionality for flashcards, with quizzes and account editing to be implemented soon.
+- Web service APIs were implemented using the Datamuse API, using the "Need Ideas?" button that is located on the flashcard editing page.
+- Authentication was primitively implemented by sending the username and password from the input elements to the backend in a POST request, then comparing those with the credentials stored in the `users` object in the backend.
+- Database usage was using MongoDB, and the `database.js` file was created to handle the data.
+The data present in the database is visible when the user logs in, as their username is displayed in "Welcome, [username]" text of the login response page.
+It is also visible when the user navigates to the study page, as their flashcard decks are displayed and able to be studied.
+- WebSocket data was not yet implemented, but the placeholder `table` created was styled.